MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure/dataverse-search.md

 1. Select the **Use existing** or **Create New** option on the right side of your workspace, choose the **View Products** form for the **nwind\_products** table, and then set **Mode** to **ReadOnly**.

-## Step 5: Add a site marker for record details webpage
+## Step 5: Add a site marker for the record details webpage

 1. Sign in to [Power Apps](https://make.powerapps.com).